Introduction to Cluster Algebras. Chapters 4-5: Seed patterns of type

 Most of the work in the proof of the corollary concerns the enumeration of seeds.
 Let $a_n$ (resp.,~$d_n$) denote the number of seeds in a pattern of type~$A_n$ (resp.,~$D_n$), including $a_0=1$, $d_2=4$, and $d_3=14$ by convention.
 We know from Corollary~\ref{cor:An-structure} that $a_n=\frac{1}{n+2}\binom{2n+2}{n+1}$.

 \begin{lemma} The number of tagged triangulations~$T$ containing a given radius~$\gamma$ is equal to~$a_{n-1}$. \end{lemma}

 \begin{proof} Assume without loss of generality that $\gamma$ is a plain radius connecting the puncture~$p$ to a boundary point~$i$.
-If $T$ contains the notched counterpart of~$\gamma$, then the remaining $n-1$ arcs of~$T$ form a triangulation of the $(n+1)$-gon obtained from $\mathbf{P}_{n}^\bullet$ by removing a loop based at~$i$ which goes around the puncture.
+If $T$ contains the notched counterpart of~$\gamma$, then the remaining $n-1$ arcs of~$T$ form a triangulation of the $(n+1)$-gon obtained from $\mathbf{P}_{n}^\bullet$ by cutting it open along~$\gamma$.
 The number of such triangulations is~$a_{n-2}$.
-If $T$ does not contain the notched counterpart of~$\gamma$, then it is an ordinary triangulation of $\mathbf{P}_{n}^\bullet$ cut open along~$\gamma$, in which we are not allowed to use the aforementioned loop.
+If $T$ does not contain the notched counterpart of~$\gamma$, then it is an ordinary triangulation of $\mathbf{P}_{n}^\bullet$ cut open along~$\gamma$, in which we are not allowed to use the arc connecting the two boundary points obtained from~$i$.
 The number of such triangulations is~$a_{n-1}-a_{n-2}$. \end{proof}

 \begin{lemma} The numbers $d_n$ satisfy the recurrence

 \end{lemma}

 \begin{proof} Consider two ways of counting the triples $(T,\gamma,i)$ in which $T$ is a tagged triangulation of~$\mathbf{P}_{n}^\bullet$, $\gamma$~is a tagged arc in~$T$, and $i$~is an endpoint~of~$\gamma$.
 Selecting~$T$ first, then~$\gamma$ and then~$i$, we see that the number of such triples is equal to~$d_n \cdot n \cdot 2$.
 Selecting~$i$ first, then~$\gamma$ and~$T$ together, treating the cases $i\neq p$ and $i=p$ separately, and using Lemma~\ref{lem:count-with-radius}, we obtain: